bluesky-astronomy/scripts/README.md

 # scripts

-Scripts to do various little jobs.
+Scripts and notebooks to do various little jobs, like database maintenance or making plots.